jsheunis/rt-me-fmri-dash/README.md

 ## 3. Python setup

 The Dash app requires several Python packages to be installed.
-It is highly recommended to set up a virtual environment in order to manage the Python environment and in which to install required packages.
+It is highly recommended to set up a virtual environment in order to manage the Python setup and required packages.
-Instructions for miniconda3 (Python 3.8) are given here, but you are free to use whichever virtual environment manager you prefer.
+Instructions for [miniconda3 (Python 3.8)](https://docs.conda.io/en/latest/miniconda.html) are given here, but you are free to use whichever virtual environment manager you prefer.

 Once miniconda3 is installed, run the following from your terminal to create a virtual Python environment.
 Remember to first insert an appropriate environment name: